 Palouse Falls

 Another of the well-known waterfalls in Washington, this gem on the eastern side of the state was named the official state waterfall in 2014.
-Plummeting nearly 200 feet into a spectacular canyon carved by Ice Age floods, the falls are a photographer’s dream.
+Plummeting nearly 200 feet into a spectacular canyon carved by Ice Age floods, Palouse Falls is a photographer’s dream.
 Time your arrival for sunset to see the layers of rock bask in misty, golden light.

 Sol Duc Falls

-In Olympic National Park, an easy 1.6-mile roundtrip hike through lush old-growth forest takes visitors to Sol Duc Falls, which cascades over mossy rocks into a narrow chasm.
-The trail to the falls starts beyond the Sol Duc Hot Springs Resort, a favorite destination spring through fall.
+In Olympic National Park, an easy 1.6-mile round-trip hike through lush old-growth forest takes visitors to Sol Duc Falls, which cascades over mossy rocks into a narrow chasm.
+The trail to the falls starts beyond the Sol Duc Hot Springs Resort, a favorite destination from spring through fall.

 Lewis River Falls